 |Visitor’s IP address||Yes / No (3)||Yes / No (3)|

 |Visitor’s location||Latitude, Longitude, Organization, Provider, City, Region, Country, Continent||Latitude, Longitude, Organization, Provider, City, Region, Country, Continent||Latitude, Longitude, Organization, Provider, City, Region, Country, Continent||Latitude, Longitude, Organization, Provider, City, Region, Country, Continent|

 |Channel attribution||Last-click, position-based, first-click, last-non-direct-click, time-decay, linear and custom models||Last-click||Last-click, position-based, first-click, last-non-direct-click, time-decay, linear and custom models|

 |Compliant with||Countries without privacy laws,

-- We’ll set essential cookies that store visitor’s consent decision.
-Also some triggers in Tag Manager set cookies to work correctly.
+- Some triggers in Tag Manager set cookies to work correctly.

-- We create a device fingerprint to recognize the visitor’s session.
-We use it only for 30 minutes.
+- We create a session ID to recognize the visitor’s session.
+We use it only for 30 minutes since the last event.

-- You can mask IP addresses for visitors under Administration > Platform > Privacy settings.
+- You can mask IP addresses for visitors under Administration > Sites & apps > Privacy > Mask IP addresses.
 The IP address informs about visitor’s location.
+This option removes the selected number of bytes from the address before saving it to the database.
+Nobody will ever see the full address.
 Masking it can enhance visitors privacy because you won’t recognize their full location.

 - Each event is a new session.